Special Notice for Existing Passive Residents

 90 days or more is now just an administrative label in Immigration, as far as the tax office is concerned you are either fiscal OR NOT:-

-- For those passive residents who have never been fiscal and who are intending to leave Andorra, it may not yet be too late to avoid (some or all) CGT but urgent action is required, according to the points below.
+- For those passive residents who have never been fiscal and who are intending to leave Andorra, it may not yet be too late to avoid (some or all) CGT but urgent action is required now, and take into account the points below.

 So please read on !